How to Write a Product Manager Resume in 2022 [Step By Step]

 Some companies may not consider a candidate until that candidate has submitted their resume through their official job portal.

-Consider how your target company makes hiring decisions, and use that information to fine-tune your strategy.
+Consider how your target makes hiring decisions, and use that information to fine-tune your strategy.

 You need to keep the momentum going, however.
-You have to keep up the resume writing.
+You have to keep up the resume plan.

 The very first resume you write is the hardest, and each consecutive one gets easier.